byui-cse/cse251-course/week03/prove.md

 **FFmpeg**

-FFmpeg is a free open-course video and image converter.
+FFmpeg is a free open-source video and image converter.
 It is included in the github files for the assignment.
 Read below to install it on Windows or Mac.

 #### Windows Installation